elnebuloso/flex-filter/README.md

 flex-filter
 ===========

-different filters, easy to use
+different filter, easy to use